 where bn are relative contributions of each variable to the total diversity weighting that sum to 1 across all variables n.
 Besides selecting σS,n for each variable n, Equation 6 also requires the selection of the appropriate constants bn.
 The simplest case could be to set bn = 1/N, but some variables may be more important than others in relative terms (e.g. several variables of the energy system compared to one variable of the food system).

-Other ways of defining D(i) could also draw on an analysis of the underlying energy model fingerprint of mitigation scenarios25 or alternative ways of conceptualising distance, for example, through principal component analysis
+Other ways of defining D(i) could also draw on an analysis of the underlying energy model fingerprint of mitigation scenarios25 or alternative ways of conceptualising distance, for example, through principal component analysis.

 Dependencies between weighting applications